kkamkou/gitmostwanted.com/Readme.md

 If you would like to help the project, please consider these topics:
 - GMW uses [Google BigQuery](https://cloud.google.com/bigquery/pricing) and the service is **pretty** expensive.
-- GMW is located on a private machine and hosted by [ProfitBricks](https://www.profitbricks.de/).
+- GMW is located on a private machine.

 ## Run (Python3)